Vaginal dryness is a common complaint when TTC

-Many women experience vaginal dryness when trying to conceive a baby.
+More than 70% of women experience vaginal dryness when trying to get pregnant.
 An often irritable complaint, it can impact negatively on couples’ sex lives.
 When intercourse becomes painful for the woman, or unsatisfactory due to associated stress, the relationship may suffer.
 Interestingly, the better intercourse feels for men, the more healthy and motile his sperm will be.
 So, the more excited his little swimmers, the greater chance of getting little nippers.
-Conceive Plus® is the ideal lubricant to counter vaginal dryness and aid your chances of getting pregnant.
+Conceive Plus® is the best lubricant to reduce vaginal dryness and aid your chances of getting pregnant.

 Here comes the science…